mvolkmann/blog/src/d3/bar-charts.md

 takes a number between 0 and `maxPopulation` and it returns a number between 0 and 800.

+## Using SVG rect elements to create a bar chart

 When rendering SVG `rect` elements for each of the bars, we can use this function as follows to set their widths: